Best Types of Containers For Storing Olive Oil – THE GUIDE

 When storing olive oil, avoid these types of containers:

-• PVC containers – you should avoid using PVC containers.
+- PVC containers – you should avoid using PVC containers.
 However, many markets sell olive oil inside PVC bottles and containers, which is terrible.
-Olive oils’ nutrients have the properties to dissolve some of the polymers on PVC bottles.
+Olive oils’ nutrients have the properties to dissolve some of the polymers in PVC bottles.
 These polymers affect the taste, smell, and health benefits of olive oil, and olive oil won’t stay fresh for a long time.
 PVC will also expose the oil to oxygen, which will make it rancid in the long run.
 The reason why many people still use it is the price.
-PVC containers are incredibly cheap, and they add little extra cost for olive oil makers out there.
+PVC containers are incredibly cheap, and they add a little extra cost for olive oil makers out there.
 My advice is only to use PVC containers to transport olive oil, but make sure to pour it into suitable containers as soon as possible.

-• Iron containers – even though not many people use them, I want you to know that iron is terrible for storing olive oil because it will affect the oils’ nutritional properties.
+- Iron containers – even though not many people use them, I want you to know that iron is terrible for storing olive oil because it will affect the oils’ nutritional properties.

-Why It’s Important To Choose The Right Material
+Why It’s Important To Choose The Right Material of Container

 By using proper containers, you’ll:

-• Prevent unnecessary exposure to oxygen
+- Prevent unnecessary exposure to oxygen

-• Prevent the oil from the heat
+- Prevent the oil from the heat

-• Prevent sunlight from affecting the oil
+- Prevent sunlight from affecting the oil

-• Prevent oil exposure to harmful chemicals (PVC, iron, copper, etc.)
+- Prevent oil exposure to harmful chemicals (PVC, iron, copper, etc.)

 So many preventions, hehe.
-Okay, those were the negative factors that affect the olive oil quality.
+Okay, those were the negative factors that affected the olive oil quality.
 Now, I want to show you some olive oil properties that will be protected by using the correct type of containers.

 When using the proper containers, olive oil will:

-• Stay fresh for an extended time (prevent oxidation)
+- Stay fresh for an extended time (prevent oxidation).

-• Keep the smell nice, and taste delicious
+- Keep the smell nice and taste delicious.

-• It’ll keep many healthy properties
+- It’ll keep many healthy properties.

-• Oils natural nutrients will stay intact
+- Oils’ natural nutrients will stay intact.

-• Oil will keep polyphenols and other antioxidants that are extremely important for our health
+- Oil will keep polyphenols and other antioxidants that are extremely important for our health.

-• Chlorophyll will remain intact – which makes the oil beautifully green
+- Chlorophyll will remain intact – which makes the oil beautifully green.

 I hope that you understand the importance of olive oil containers that are used for storing oil by now.
-I showed you the best types of containers to use when storing olive oil, and I hope you’ll start using them (if you didn’t already).
+I showed you the best types of containers to use when storing olive oil, and I hope you’ll start using them (if you haven’t already).

 Remember that keeping the olive oil fresh and healthy is one of the most important things to get the most benefits, whether you use it in the kitchen, restaurant, or store large amounts of it.